 The Capital Area Food Bank is taking hunger off the map.

-There are 700,000 people, in the Washington metropolitan area who aren’t always sure where their next meal will come from.
-Working with its network of 440+ food assistance partners, the Capital Area Food Bank provides meals to 12 percent of the region’s population: that’s 540,000 of our region’s mothers, fathers, sons, daughters, sisters, brothers, and grandparents.
+There are nearly a half million people in the Washington metropolitan area who often aren’t sure where their next meal will come from.
+Working with its network of 450+ food assistance partners, the Capital Area Food Bank provides meals to 10 percent of the region’s mothers, fathers, sons, daughters, sisters, brothers, and grandparents.
 Our partners provide food and other services directly to those in need.

 Are you interested in becoming a partner of the Capital Area Food Bank?